watson-intu/self/README.md

 ## Configuring Intu
 After initially running Intu, you will now need to configure Intu to use your own services in the web browser that opened.
+You may manually browse to http://localhost:9443/www/dashboard to view the dashboard.
+Please note port 9443 can be changed in the etc/shared/bootstrap.json file and replace localhost with the IP address of the machine running Self if not running locally.

+## Configuring BlueMix
 While it is not required, we recommend using IBM Bluemix services.
 To register for a Bluemix account, go to `https://console.ng.bluemix.net/registration/`.

 At a minimum you will need a **Conversation** service, a **Speech to Text** service, and a **Text to Speech** service to use Intu.
 If you are using IBM Bluemix's Conversation service, we have provided a sample workspace you can import and use.
 For further instructions on how to use this workspace, jump to the [Getting Started with Conversation](#Conversation) section below.